Frozen Yogurt Bark with Granola and Berries

 Notes

-Thick, rich yogurt makes the best yogurt bark.
-Many people prefer using Greek yogurt, however, I have had great success simply using thick regular yogurt.
+• Thick, rich yogurt makes the best yogurt bark.
+You can use regular full-fat yogurt, Greek yogurt, or a thick dairy-free yogurt.

 Nutrition